Developer-DAO/devie-bot/README.md

 Now, you can test out the slash commands you've created in the Discord server where you installed the bot.

-## Commands
+## Slash Commands

-These are the current commands the bot supports:
+These are the current slash commands the bot supports:

 - `/add-author` - Add an author to the knowledge base
 - `/add-blockchain` - Add a blockchain to the knowledge base